 - 1. If a decision is made to move to Level III program staff and parents work together to construct an alternate program option that would best meet the needs of the child and family.
-The Director, Mental Health staff, and any other support staff will also attend this meeting.
+The Associate Director for Mental Health/Disabilities, the Associate Director for School Readiness, and/or the Deputy Director for Early Childhood Programs will also attend this meeting.
 Options to be considered include:

 - A shortened school day

 - Fewer days per week

 - Home Base Option

 - Parents attending class with child